memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 stack.
 For example, BLE messages get queued up in the stack and when the heap holding the packets runs out of memory, some stacks will silently drop data.
-This means if you are sending large amounts of data over BLE you will usually want to add some sort of reliability layer that can detect & retransmit packets when data is dropped.
+This means if you are sending large amounts of data over BLE you will usually want to add some sort of reliability layer that can detect & retransmit messages when data is dropped.
 The way this is implemented can have sizeable impacts on throughput.
-For example, if every single packet sent requires an ACK before another packet is sent, you'll typically wind up adding a connection interval worth of latency getting the ACK out, effectively halving the max throughput which can be achieved.
+For example, if you have designed your own protocol on top of L2CAP or GATT and every message sent requires an acknowledgement before another message is sent, you'll typically wind up adding a connection interval worth of latency getting the data sent out, effectively halving the max throughput which can be achieved.

+> NOTE: If you are using GATT and trying to optimize throughput you will want to check the GATT
+> operation types being used.[^10] From a _Server_ to a _Client_, it is favorable to send
+> **Notifications** instead of **Indications** because **Indications** require a round trip
+> **Confirmation** to be sent before another message can be sent.
+From a _Client_ to a _Server_ you
+> will want to use **Write Commands** instead of **Write Requests** because **Requests** require a
+> **Response** from the _Server_.
+In general, I'd advise not relying on **Indications** or
+> **Requests** if you need reliability because data can _still_ be dropped on many stacks before
+> making it to your application (especially on mobile).

 #### Maximum Supported Link Layer Data Packet Size